Suleman80/Strategic-B2B-Sales-Expert/Strategic B2B Sales Expert - Course Plan.md

 ## 📌 About This Course

 This course documents my personal development journey toward becoming a strategic B2B sales expert, combining my consultative selling experience with modern tools and methodologies.
-The course focuses on consultative selling skills, value-based deal closing, and leveraging AI to improve sales efficiency.
+The course focuses on consultative selling skills, value-based deal closing, and leveraging AI to improve sales efficiency, all within the context of effective cross-functional collaboration.

 ## 🛠️ Course Structure